-We are often asked what mean when we use certain terms.
-To clear up any potential confusion, we have put together a list of our definitions of the terms that we use on a regular basis.
+We are often asked what we mean when we use certain terms.
+To clear up any potential confusion, below are our definitions of the words we use on a regular basis.

 Family Farms and Farmers

 The definition that we used for a number of years was “A family farm is one where the family unit makes the majority of the decisions for the farm, provides the majority of the labor and assumes all of the risk.”
 During the creation of the Agricultural Reclamation Act (ARA) in 2010, the farmers and ranchers felt that this wasn’t as representative as they would like, and decided that a better way to define themselves was by listing the values and attributes that define them:

 - They are actively farming or ranching at a scale that is appropriate to their land and family unit;

 - The primary producer is, or is working towards, obtaining the majority of their livelihood from the land, while taking on the majority of the financial risk;

 - The family unit is making all of the management and operational decisions and the primary farmer is involved in the daily running of the business;